pcesar65/GoNumero.com/_posts/2018-06-12-supplements.md

 <p><small> Supplementation of creatine monohydrate in the diet increases Cr and PCr cellular levels in muscle
 tissue enhancing muscular strength.
 The most obvious effects of Cr are observed after several weeks of supplementation in combination with a resistance exercise program.
 (6/g a day)

-<small>Recommendation: <a href="https://amzn.to/2HmyLNh">Creatine Monohydrate Powder Micronized</a></small>
+Recommendation: <a href="https://amzn.to/2HmyLNh">Creatine Monohydrate Powder Micronized</a></small>

 ## L-Citrulline DL-Malete 2:1